otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

 # PizzaFactoryLocator

 This application is the finished product of the Pizza Delivered Quickly Factory Locator Subsystem.
-This module has been compiled to erlang byte code for windows and unix-like operating systems.
+This module was written in Elixir and as such has been compiled to erlang byte code for windows and unix-like operating systems.
 Provided below is the documentation on how to use this module.
 <br>
 <br>
 Reference: https://people.uwec.edu/sulzertj/Teaching/is455/Resources/PizzaDeliveryQuickly_Case_Study.pdf